Facts, Identification & Removal

 Raccoons are very social animals within their family groups.
 They mate from February to March, and females carry the young for approximately 60 days.
 A standard litter produces three to five young.
 At about 2 months of age, the young raccoons will begin accompanying their mother on outings to find food.
 The family group usually stays together for about one year.
 Upon maturation, an adult raccoon will vary in size from 61 to 91 cm in length and 4.5 to 13.5 kg.

-What are some prevention tips homeowners can follow to prevent a raccoon infestation?
+Prevention tips to prevent a raccoon problems

 The first component of a prevention program is inspection.
 To determine what is required, the homeowner needs to be sure that raccoons are the culprit and find where their activity is occurring.
 Evidence of raccoons on the property includes: